 In fact, this design makes the Obsbot Tiny resemble DJI’s Pocket 4K with its handle chopped off.
 The Tiny comes with a magnetic base, allowing it to be attached to most metal surfaces, and a magnetic mounting clamp so it can attach to

 Like many modern webcams, the Obsbot can record videos at FHD 1080p resolution, but the downside is that you’re limited to 30 frames per second — other fps formats aren’t supported.
 Digital zoom is supported, and the maximum zoom is 2x, which gives you some flexibility to pan and zoom for tighter shots if you’re willing to sacrifice some image quality in the process.

 The camera has omnidirectional microphones with noise cancellation technology, which worked surprisingly well when we tested the unit at home and in a more quiet cafe during the afternoon.

 The gimbal allows the cam to pan up to 150 degrees around and tilt up or down up to 45 degrees, adding the flexibility to get the perfect shot if you’re a creator looking to stream.

 A single USB cable is all that’s needed to connect your desktop or laptop.
 Obsbot also included a DC port if your device doesn’t output enough power to the Tiny.
-In our testing, we didn’t need to resort to DC power on a variety of laptops from Apple, HP, and Lenovo.
+In our testing, we didn’t need to resort to DC power on a variety of

 It’s easy to get excited about the Obsbot Tiny’s advanced capabilities in a space that has only seen iterative improvements, but you’ll have to really evaluate how you’re conducting your video calls or streaming sessions before you invest in the Tiny.
 Most people, for example, will be sitting relatively stationary at their desk during video calls, so the PTZ features won’t come into play at all.